 All our waterways are vulnerable to pollution ranging from small accidental spills that quickly disperse to major problems causing significant damage to the environment.
 We have over 500 pollution incidents reported to us every year, costing between £50 and £50,000 each to resolve.

 I have seen pollution, who should I report it to ?

 If you see pollution on one of our canals or rivers, please call our general enquiries number 0303 040 4040 during normal office hours or our dedicated 24-hour emergency contact number 0800 47 999 47 at evenings and weekends.
 You should also contact the relevant environmental regulator (Environment Agency for England, 0800 80 70 60 and Natural Resources Wales, 0300 065 3000).

 What information about the pollution does the Trust need to know ?

 When you call us to report a pollution incident, please pass on as much of the following information as possible.
 This will help us respond to the incident quickly:

 We would also be grateful if you would leave a contact number so that we might call you should we need any further information to help us deal with the pollution incident.

 What does the Trust do when it receives a report of a pollution incident ?

 Our local teams respond to all reports to take whatever reasonable measures we can to contain and minimise the impacts of the pollution.
-We also report the incident to the Environment Agency or Natural Resources Wales (the environmental regulators) who will lead on responding to the incident.
+If the pollution is serious, we will support the Environment Agency or Natural Resources Wales (the environmental regulators) who will lead on responding to the incident.
 For less serious pollution incidents, we will lead on containing and minimising the impacts of pollution.